firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/authentication.md

 # Authentication

-As of Firefly III 4.7.8 there are two ways to authenticate users.
+There are two ways to authenticate users.
 The settings to change these can be accessed through the `.env`-file in the root directory of your installation, or they can be changed through environment variables (Docker).

 *If an environment variable itself contains the* `=` *character, you must escape the entire value using quotes:*